A Practical Mode System for Recursive Definitions: Introduction

+The initial version of our new system was originally released in OCaml 4.06.0 (3 Nov 2017).
+We formalised the new system after its release, and reworked the implementation to better match the formalisation.
+The updated implementation was released in OCaml 4.08.0 (13 June 2019).

+Before releasing our new system, we sought to determine whether it was significantly more restrictive in practice than the previous check by running it over the packages in OPAM.
+This investigation did not uncover any code that was accepted by the previous check but rejected by our new system.
+Six major OCaml releases later there has been only one report of such a program (\PR{7767}); it was straightforward to update our system to accept it.

+Of course, since we looked only at existing OCaml code, our investigation could not uncover definitions that were rejected by the previous check but accepted by our new system, which is more permissive in some cases (\S\ref{section:issues-with-the-previous-check}).
+However, our goal was not to increase the expressivity of OCaml's value definitions, but to design a static check that was backwards-compatible with the previous check, while being easier to reason about and evolve in tandem with the language~(\S\ref{section:extension-full}).
+Our aim was to make the check as simple as possible within the constraints, not as expressive as possible.

-Moving the check from the middle end to the type checker restores, for recursive value definitions, the desirable property that \textit{well-typed programs do not go wrong}.
-This property is convenient for tools that reuse OCaml's type-checker without performing compilation, such as MetaOCaml~\cite{DBLP:conf/flops/Kiselyov14} (which type-checks quoted code) and Merlin~\cite{DBLP:journals/pacmpl/BourRS18} (which type-checks code during editing).
+Furthermore, moving the check from the compiler middle end into the type checker has another benefit: it is convenient for tools that reuse OCaml's type-checker without performing compilation, such as the multi-stage language MetaOCaml~\cite{DBLP:conf/flops/Kiselyov14} (which type-checks code quotations) and the Merlin language server~\cite{DBLP:journals/pacmpl/BourRS18} (which type-checks code during editing).

-The present document formally describes our analysis using a core ML language restricted to the salient features for value recursion (\Sref{section:core-language}).
-We present inference rules (\Sref{section:inference-rules}), study the meta-theory of the analysis, and show that it is sound \Xgabriel{and complete?} with respect to the operational semantics proposed by \citet{dynamic-semantics-2008} (\Sref{section:meta-theory}).
-We also discuss the challenges caused by scaling the analysis to OCaml (\Sref{section:extension-full}), a full-fledged functional language, in particular the delicate interactions with non-uniform value representations (\Sref{section:float-arrays}), with exceptions and first-class modules (\Sref{section:exceptions}), and with Generalized Algebraic Datatypes (GADTs) (\Sref{section:gadts}).

-\subsubsection{Contributions}

-We studied related work in search of an inference system that could be used, as-is or with minor modifications, for our analysis -- possibly neglecting finer-grained details of the system that we do not need.
-We did not find any.
-Existing systems, detailed in \myfullref{Section}{subsec:related-work}, have a finer-grained handling of functions (in particular ML functors), but coarser-grained handling of cyclic data, and most do not propose effective inference algorithms.
+\subsection{Contributions}